Rochester, NY (ROC)

 Bragdon was a prolific writer on both architecture and later on spiritual topics.
 In his autobiography he described his difficulty in coming up with an appropriate design for Rochester, but eventually had a breakthrough.
 He had gone down to the tracks to watch the locomotives and trains move along the rails when he suddenly “felt them.”
 This physical and mental connection to the machines inspired him to draw five circles on a piece of paper that resembled the driving-wheels of a locomotive.

-The three central “wheels” became the three-story arches and windows that light the main waiting room, while the two remaining circles formed the two rectangular, four-story end pavilions that frame the recessed, central section of the building.
-The building displays the three-part division common in classical architecture: base, shaft, and capital.
-Constructed of dark clinker brick, the station was trimmed in brownstone which was used on the rusticated first floor, quoins, and the surrounds of the arched windows.
+The three central “wheels” became the three-story arches and windows that lighted the main waiting room, while the two remaining circles formed the two rectangular, four-story end pavilions that framed the recessed, central section of the building.
+The building displayed the three-part division common in classical architecture: base, shaft and capital.
+Constructed of dark clinker brick, the station was trimmed in brownstone which was used on the rusticated first floor, quoins and the surrounds of the arched windows.
 A deep marquee ran the length of the central portion of the station, sheltering passengers from inclement weather.
 Looking closely, one noticed that the brackets supporting the marquee incorporated locomotive wheels.

 An expansive barrel vault spanned the main waiting room and was covered in interlocking, self-supporting Guastavino tiles so typical of monumental Beaux-Arts structures.
 Lighted by sunlight that streamed through “Diocletian” or “thermal” windows, the waiting room was graced by a grand double staircase and long rows of wood benches.
 The walls had nine-foot high wainscoting composed of Grueby tile; Boston-based Grueby Faience Company was renowned for its decorative tiles and ceramics which were sought out by the leading architects and designers of the Arts and Crafts period.

 Like his contemporary Frank Lloyd Wright, Bragdon was intrigued by geometric patterns which he believed were devoid of any class or cultural associations and therefore universal and applicable to all design problems.
 Much of the building and its decoration was also inspired by Bragdon’s interest in musical ratios which he used to size and scale the building.
-The architect mastered all aspects of his design, noting that the Grueby tile was chosen because the “friction” of passengers brushing past and touching them would keep the ceramic shiny.
-The overall color scheme of rich autumnal colors in brown, orange, and gold was warm and inviting and inspired by the color tones of a grove of trees viewed through the window of the architect’s dining-room.
+The architect mastered all aspects of his design, noting that the Grueby tiles were chosen because the “friction” of passengers brushing past and touching them would keep the ceramics shiny.
+The overall color scheme of rich autumnal colors in brown, orange and gold was warm and inviting and inspired by the color tones of a grove of trees viewed through the window of the architect’s dining-room.